 What is the CIMIC class action about?

 Between 3 and 7 October 2013, Fairfax Media published a series of articles reporting allegations of bribery, corruption and cover-ups within CIMIC’s international operations.

 The company’s share price declined by more than 10% when the allegations of corruption first emerged on 3 October 2013.
 Fairfax Media published further allegations on 4 October 2013 and the share price declined further, this time by more than 4%.

 Maurice Blackburn began investigating a potential further class action against CIMIC in October 2013.
 A class action was commenced by Inabu Pty Ltd as trustee for the Alidas Superannuation Fund against CIMIC Group Limited in the Federal Court of Australia on 23 November 2016.
 Inabu brought the proceeding on its own behalf, and on behalf of all persons who are class members as defined in the proceeding.

 Inabu alleges that CIMIC failed to comply with its continuous disclosure obligations under Australian corporate laws, and engaged in misleading and deceptive conduct, by withholding from shareholders that senior executives had knowledge, or knowledge of a risk that an offshore subsidiary was, or may have been engaged in corrupt conduct in order to secure work in Iraq.

 The class action claims that because CIMIC withheld this negative information from as early as November 2010, the share price was higher than it ought to have been until the information was revealed by Fairfax Media in October 2013.
-It claims that group members are entitled to be compensated for the inflated prices they paid for the shares for the period that CIMIC allegedly withheld market sensitive information.
+It claims that class members are entitled to be compensated for the inflated prices they paid for the shares for the period that CIMIC allegedly withheld market sensitive information.